An instance of this class represents a layer that can visualize annotation text data.

 Represents settings in an online web map which the author has configured for offline use.

-An instance of this class represents a layer that uses requests images from the OpenStreetMap servers.
+A layer that can visualize images from the OpenStreetMap servers.

 A layer that can visualize a point cloud layer.